Strength Training Plan for Runners – Introduction

 #6.
 Why are my muscles aching?
 I thought I was pretty fit!

+New exercises and workouts can sometimes cause delayed-onset muscle soreness or DOMS for short.
 This is your body’s response to working harder than usual and is perfectly normal.

-Minimize DOMS by always warming up before each workout and then doing a few more minutes of easy cardio and stretching afterward.
+You should find that DOMS becomes less severe as the weeks pass.
+To minimize DOMS, always warm up before each workout and then do a few more minutes of easy cardio and stretching afterward.

 DOMS should also dissipate as you warm up.

+No, but it can be hugely beneficial.
 Run further and faster and with fewer injuries?

 Who doesn’t want that?!